 Squirrel away your DNA

-Protect your genetic privacy when taking 23andMe, Ancestry, or other direct-to-consumer genetic test
+Protect your genetic privacy with anonymous 23andMe, Ancestry, and other direct-to-consumer genetic testing

 Use it don't lose it: